hamza-mughees/Sansa-and-XOR/README.md

 The following is an interesting problem from HackerRank.
 I thought I might share my solution to this problem, as well as the explanation, I found it rather fascinating.

+Click [here](https://www.hackerrank.com/challenges/sansa-and-xor/problem) to view the problem on the HackerRank website.

 Click [here](#solution-explained) to skip to the solution explanation.

 # Sansa and XOR